Kingdread/sgl/doc/source/install.rst

 Prerequisites
 -------------

 It is assumed that you already have Python installed.
-Installation of sgl will automatically install numpy and scipy, as they are required for sgl to work.
 If you want graphic support, you manually need to install `vtk`_ since it is not found via pip.
 Please check their website or your distributions documentation on how to install vtk.

 .. _vtk: http://www.vtk.org